|

 Neil McGinness

-Dear Tracy Family: i had a chance encounter with Emmett in Palm Beach restaurant on the Saturday before Tom's death.
-I introduced our houseguest, John Hayes, as a teammate of Tom's at the Priory.
-I wrote Emmett that Tom was a great memory of some of the happiest years of my life.
-His enthusiasm and bonhomie were infectuous, his presence, larger than life.
 Four or five years ago I had a business meeting at Denny's Restaurant, on arriving I saw a young man that could only have been a relative of Tom's the family resemblence undeniable.
 It was of course Denny's son.
 It brought me back to those happy days at Portsmouth.
 A part of my past is gone.
-With my most sincere condolences to Tom's family and love to Mary Kay, Denny and Emmet.

 176